 Q: Do I need to make an appointment for the Submission Consultation?

-A: We email information regarding Final Submission procedures to all of our students, but if you also want to meet with us in person, then yes; we do not take walk-ins.
-You can view our upcoming availability and make an appointment through our Libcal Scheduler.
+A: We email information regarding Final Submission procedures to all of our students, but if you also want to meet with us in person, then you can view our upcoming availability and make an appointment through our Libcal Scheduler.
 There, you will be able to see our available times, and schedule an appointment with us.

 Q: Prior to my defense, do I turn in a printed review copy of my dissertation to UDTS?

 A: No. If your college/school/department requires you to place a review copy of your dissertation on reserve at the library, you do not bring this copy to UDTS.
 Instead, take your review copy and the completed "Place Dissertations on Reserve" form to the Circulation/Reserves desk on the first floor of Gateway (formerly Johnson Center) Library.
 The staff will be able to assist you.

 Q: When should I schedule my defense?